UtsavBalar1231/linux/drivers/misc/pamir-ai-sam/README.md

 - During system boot to notify the RP2040 that the Linux host has booted
 - During system shutdown to notify the RP2040 to prepare for power-off
 - When entering/exiting sleep modes
+- For periodic reporting of power metrics (current, battery, temperature, voltage)

 **Implementation Note:**